Financial Aid Services Center

 What is Work Study?

-Work study is a financial aid award that helps you earn money for college while you gain valuable experience preparing you for your future career.
+Work study is a type of financial aid that helps you earn money for college while you gain valuable experience preparing you for your future career.
 Work study provides state or federal funding for a job where you work part-time and receive a paycheck, just like any other part-time job.
 Your work study earnings may be used for whatever expenses you have, rather than automatically being applied to housing, tuition, or other university expenses.
-Using their work study funding, most students work around 12 hours per week and earn at least minimum wage.
+Most students work around 10 hours per week and earn at least minimum wage.

 Aside from the extensive variety of part-time jobs that are available to Western students, both on- and off-campus, work study funding can allow you to target jobs that may closely match your education and career interests.